Relational De-Creation

 See also Colossians 1:17 and Acts 17:28.

 These texts do not merely suggest the relational dimension as a metaphor.
 They make direct claims about the source and maintenance of human existence.
 John 15:6 describes a sequence: cut off, withered, gathered, thrown into fire, burned.
 Acts 17:28 says that in God we live and move and have our being.
 Colossians 1:17 says that in Christ all things hold together.
 These are not merely emotional or devotional statements.
 They are ontological claims about the dependence of created life on God.
-The mechanism of Relational De-creation is therefore not a speculative add-on, but the theological implication of what these texts directly say about life, being, and dependence on God.
+The mechanism of relational de-creation is therefore not a speculative add-on, but the theological implication of what these texts directly say about life, being, and dependence on God.

 If this is the biblical definition of life and death, it must also govern how the cross itself is understood.